fermavec/django_basic/README.md

 datatype will be a nested class.

 ## 2. ORM and Migrations
-We work on the next files:
+We worked on the next files:
 * basicapp/models.py -> Two DB tables created by ORM using OOP
 * /settings -> new parameter added in INSTALLED_APPS section
 * Console -> command: py manage.py makemigrations "appname"